DougDougGithub/ChatGodApp/README.md

 3) This uses the twitchio module to connect to your Twitch channel.
 First you must generate a Access Token for your account.
-You can do this at: https://twitchtokengenerator.com/ Then set the Acccess Token as a windows environment variable named TWITCH_ACCESS_TOKEN You can see where this is accessed in the __init__ function of the Bot class below.
+You can do this at: https://twitchtokengenerator.com/ Then set the Acccess Token as a windows environment variable named TWITCH_ACCESS_TOKEN.

-4) This uses Microsoft Azure's TTS service for the text-to-speech voices.
+5) This uses Microsoft Azure's TTS service for the text-to-speech voices.
 First you must make an account and sign up for Microsoft Azure's services.
 Then use their site to generate an access key and region for the text-to-speech service.
 Then, set these as windows environment variables named AZURE_TTS_KEY and AZURE_TTS_REGION.
-You can see where this is accessed in the __init__ function of the AzureTTSManager class in azure_text_to_speech.py.

-5) Optionally, you can use OBS Websockets and an OBS plugin to make images move while talking.
+6) Optionally, you can use OBS Websockets and an OBS plugin to make images move while talking.
 First open up OBS.
 Make sure you're running version 28.X or later.
 Click Tools, then WebSocket Server Settings.
 Make sure "Enable WebSocket server" is checked.
 Make sure Server Port is '4455', and set the Server Password to 'TwitchChat9'.